 When it comes to quick and easy, you really can’t get any easier than this.
 An honest 15-minute meal.
-Sidenote: this is perfect for rushed weeknight meal making.
-HURR-AY.
+Perfect for rushed, weeknight meal-making. 🙌

 Here’s the 15-minute breakdown: the spaghetti noodles will take about 10 minutes in boiling water to reach that perfect al dente readiness.
 At the nine-minute mark, throw into the boiling pot of pasta a cup of frozen spring peas.
-While the noodles are cooking, whip up the spinach pasta sauce in a food processor (I use this one), in just a few minutes.
-And because this spinach pesto recipe takes literally less than 3 minutes, you’ll have time to set the table, and dare I say it, make yourself a weeknight cocktail…I think yes.
+While the noodles cook, whip up the spinach pasta sauce in a food processor (I use this one) in just a few minutes.
+And because this spinach pesto recipe takes less than 3 minutes, you’ll have time to set the table, and dare I say it, make yourself a weeknight cocktail…I think yes.

 - Start the food processor on low for 10-15 seconds to bring it together, then on high for another 10-15 seconds or until you have a creamy, bright pesto.

 - Time for serving.
-Drain your spaghetti noodles and peas and place back into the empty pot or a large serving bowl.
-Pour the spinach pesto over the pasta and use tongs to gently mix and coat all the noodles.
+Drain your spaghetti noodles and peas and return them to the pot or tip them into a large serving bowl.
+Pour the spinach pesto over the pasta and use tongs to mix and coat the noodles gently.

-And don’t forget to serve this pasta with extra grated parmesan, kosher salt, and freshly ground pepper to taste.
+Don’t forget to serve this pasta with extra grated parmesan, kosher salt, and freshly ground pepper to taste. ♡

 Spinach Pesto Pasta